Example

 Write total intensity in terms of component intensities for destructive interference

-Example: Two waves of intensities I and 4I produce interference.
+Example: Two waves of intensities and produce interference.
 Then find the intensity of constructive and destructive interference.

 Solution: